Pluralism

 Professor, Werklund School of Education

-Dr. Malinda Smith, Professor and Vice-Provost and Associate Vice-President (Research), Equity, Diversity, and Inclusion, Role: Lead, EDI in Research and Plural Societies
+Dr. Malinda Smith, Associate Vice-President (Research), Equity, Diversity, and Inclusion, Role: Lead, EDI in Research and Plural Societies

 Dr. Malinda Smith